Henry IV, Holy Roman Emperor: First Saxon rebellion and aristocratic resistance

+Conflicts with the papacy and a new Saxon rebellion

-Appointments to the highest church offices remained crucial elements of Henry's authority: the practice enabled him to demand benefices for his supporters from the wealthy bishops and abbots, but the reformist clergy condemned it as simony.
-When Henry appointed a Milanese nobleman, Gotofredo, to the Archbishopric of Milan in 1070, Pope Alexander II excommunicated the new archbishop.
-Henry obtained Gotofredo's consecration, however, which brought him into a prolonged conflict with the Holy See.
-The Bishopric of Constance became another source of conflict in 1070 after the local clerics appealed to the Holy See to prevent the installation of Henry's candidate, Charles of Magdeburg, to the episcopal see.
-Henry denied Charles had bribed him, but he publicly admitted at a synod that his advisors may have received money from Charles.
-Pope Alexander II decided to investigate and summoned all German bishops who had been accused of simony or corruption to Rome, but he died in two months.
-The Romans proclaimed Hildebrand as his successor on 22 April 1073.
+Appointments to the highest church offices remained a central element of Henry's authority, enabling him to demand benefices for his supporters from wealthy bishops and abbots, although reformist clergy condemned him for selling offices.
+When Henry appointed the Milanese nobleman Gotofredo to the Archbishopric of Milan in 1070, Pope Alexander II excommunicated Gotofredo.
+Henry nevertheless obtained his consecration, which led to a prolonged conflict with the Holy See.
+The Bishopric of Constance became another source of tension when local clerics appealed to Rome to prevent the installation of Henry's candidate, Charles of Magdeburg.
+Henry denied that Charles had bribed him, though he admitted that his advisers might have received money.
+Alexander II summoned the accused German bishops to Rome to investigate the matter, but he died two months later.
+On 22 April 1073, the Romans proclaimed Hildebrand as his successor.

-Hildebrand, who assumed the name Gregory VII, did not seek confirmation from Henry.
-He did not challenge Henry's prerogatives, but he was convinced a monarch who had regular contacts with excommunicated people could not intervene in church affairs.
-He regarded lay investiture as the principal barrier to completing the reform of the Church and challenged royal appointments, taking advantage of individual complaints against German prelates.
-Henry's Italian chancellor, Bishop Gregory of Vercelli, and an assembly of the German bishops, urged the King to declare Gregory's election invalid, because he had been proclaimed pope by the Romans instead of being elected by the cardinals.
-The German dukes and Godfrey the Bearded's influential widow, Beatrice of Tuscany, convinced Henry that he should cooperate with the Pope.
+Hildebrand, who assumed the name Gregory VII, did not seek Henry's confirmation.
+He did not immediately challenge royal prerogatives, but he believed that a ruler associated with excommunicated persons could not direct ecclesiastical affairs.
+He regarded lay investiture as the principal obstacle to reform and opposed royal appointments, acting upon complaints against German prelates.
+Henry's Italian chancellor, Bishop Gregory of Vercelli, and several German bishops urged him to reject Gregory's election as invalid, but the German dukes and Beatrice of Tuscany, Godfrey the Bearded's influential widow, persuaded him to cooperate with the papacy.

-Bolesław II, Duke of Poland, invaded Bohemia in early 1073, and Henry decided to launch a punitive action against him.
-He ordered the Saxon aristocrats to assemble at Goslar, where on 29 June they asked Henry to redress their grievances.
-Henry made no concessions and withdrew from Goslar to Harzburg.
-Otto of Nordheim soon convinced the assembled Saxons to take up arms for their liberties.
-The Saxons marched to Harzburg, but Henry had fled to Eschwege.
-The Thuringians and the Saxons concluded an alliance and captured Lüneburg.
-To save the life of the commander of Lüneburg, Henry released Magnus of Saxony, whom the rebels acknowledged as their lawful duke without seeking royal confirmation.
-The German dukes and bishops did not come to Henry's rescue, and the rebels began attacking the royal castles.
-To prevent the rebellious Saxon bishops from securing the Pope's support, Henry addressed a letter of penance to the Pope, admitting he had been involved in simony.
-He claimed his youthful arrogance had been responsible for his sins and blamed his advisors for his acts.
+In early 1073, Bolesław II of Poland invaded Bohemia, prompting Henry to plan a punitive expedition.
+He summoned the Saxon nobles to Goslar, where they demanded redress of grievances; Henry refused and withdrew to Harzburg.
+Otto of Nordheim persuaded the Saxons to take up arms, forcing Henry to flee to Eschwege and enabling the rebels to capture Lüneburg.
+To save its commander, Henry released Magnus of Saxony, whom the rebels recognised as their duke.
+Lacking support from the princes and bishops, Henry saw his castles attacked.
+To prevent the Saxon bishops from seeking papal backing, Henry sent a letter of penance to Pope Gregory, admitting to selling church offices and attributing his faults to youthful arrogance and the influence of misguided advisers.